 |To organize public events||To co-ordinate community activities|

-Improving vocabulary is not something that you can achieve overnight.
+Improving IELTS vocabulary is not something that you can achieve overnight.
 The earlier you start practicing, the better it will get.
 Here are a few tips for your reference:

 - Look for new words in your everyday activities – like when you read the newspaper, watch a movie, listen to someone speaking; watch out for those words you may have not heard before.
 And when you do, do not jump into the dictionary right away.
-Take time to infer the meaning of the word from the context in which it was used and then cross check with the dictionary if you got it right.
-If not, just add it to your list of new words along with its meaning.
+Take time to infer the meaning of the word from the context in which it was used and then cross-check with the dictionary if you got it right.
+If not, just add it to your list of new words along with their meaning.

 - List out all the new words in a notebook with their meanings, synonyms, collocations, antonyms, and pronunciation.

 - Mnemonics are a good way to practice and learn new words.
-Use the unfamiliar words frequently in your speech or writing for as long as they don’t register in your memory and ultimately you will find them becoming a part of your vocabulary.
+Use the unfamiliar words frequently in your speech or writing for as long as they don’t register in your memory and ultimately you will find them becoming a part of your IELTS vocabulary.

 Making a long list of words and trying to memorize them would be a sure-shot recipe for disaster.
 Memorizing complicated words may help you use them but if they are contextually incorrect you may lose marks.
 Therefore, it is important that you learn to use the words appropriately in the right context.